richsalz/trust-store-comparison/README.md

 ## make-missing-page

-Create stand-alone `missing-certs.html` that lists what certs are missing, in a format similar to make-page.
+Create stand-alone `missing-certs.html` that lists what certs are missing, in a format similar to `make-page`.

+## akamai-deleted

+A list of certs in the Akamai permissive-set that are not present in the major trust stores.
+It outputs a list of the SH256 digest.
+A handful of CAs are "grandfathered" in, and are not output.

-## check-ski
+## make-deleted-page

-A script to check all the certs, in each directory, and see if there are any that share the same Subject Key Identifier
+Createa a stand-alone `deleted-certs.html` page that lists the certs we should remove, in a format similar to `make-page`.